 Day1: Fly to Québec City

-Fly from London to Quebec City via Montreal arriving in the early evening.
+Fly from London to Quebec City via Toronto, arriving in the early evening.
 On arrival at Jean Lesage International Airport, collect your rental vehicle then drive to your accommodation in the city.

 The morning is free to explore.
 You may wish to take a walk around the historic old city; attractions include the Chateau Frontenac, the Vieux-Port, Petit Champlain quarter and the Saint-Laurent River.
 You can also explore La Citadelle.